Guide for Online Developers (GOLD)

-After receipt of a completed Online Program Proposal, a UM3D representative will communicate with the department to schedule an Online Program Discussion Meeting.
-In the meeting, UM3D will discuss your online program and a Memo of Understanding (MOU) will be drafted that includes the courses to be developed, the designation of the program coordinator and the incentives available to your department.
+After receipt of a completed Global Program Proposal, a UM3D representative will communicate with the department to schedule a Global Program Discussion Meeting.
+In the meeting, UM3D will discuss your global program and a Memo of Understanding (MOU) will be drafted that includes the courses to be developed, the designation of the program coordinator and the incentives available to your department.
 Once the terms of the MOU have been agreed upon and signed by all parties, course development will begin.

 STEP 3.
 Online Course Proposal

 Once the department has determined the semester in which course development will begin, faculty designated to develop courses for the program will submit an electronic copy (with scanned signatures) of (1) the Online Course Proposal form, (2) a copy of the course syllabus, and (3) a copy of the course competencies and objectives to email@example.com.
 This will need to be completed for every course included in the MOU.

 Notes: The course development process can take 4-16 weeks to complete.
 Course proposals submitted for delivery in a subsequent semester will need be initiated 5 weeks prior to the Registrar's Registration Calendar dates to ensure courses are available for scheduling.

 STEP 4.
 Online Course Planning and Development

 After the submission of an Online Course Proposal, course developers will be invited to an initial course planning session and assigned an instructional designer.
 At this time, course developers will work with their UM3D liaison to begin planning the course, negotiating deadlines for development and discuss available resources.
 After the initial course planning session, developers are then encouraged to begin the course development process and submit the course for approval.
 The Course Review Checklist will be used to ensure the course has met all criteria.